Updated on May 25th, 2026

 This is a wake-up call for the entire ecosystem.

 Chasing numbers is no longer sustainable.
-Ethical counselling, honest eligibility assessment, and quality documentation are now essential.
-Agents who continue selling “any VET course” are not just risking refusals—they are damaging student futures.
+Ethical counselling, honest assessment of eligibility, and quality documentation are now essential.
+Agents who continue to sell “any VET course” are not just risking refusals—they are damaging students’ futures.

 The future belongs to advisors who build profiles, not files.